borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-06-05-measuring-interactivity-time-to-interactive.md

 [Nielsen’s 1993 post, based on Miller & Card et al. studies](https://www.nngroup.com/articles/response-times-3-important-limits/).

 If the perceived delay is 100ms, why consider a JS task as long from 50ms?
 The explanation lies in the Long Task API specification:
-Mais si un délai n’est remarqué quà partir de 100 ms, pourquoi considérer une tâche JS longue à partir de 50 ms ?
-L’explication se trouve dans la spécification Long Task API :

 > The RAIL performance model suggests that applications should respond in under
 > 100ms to user input (for touch move and scrolling, in under 16ms).
 Our goal